datastructures-in-python

 4. Share your webcam and desktop.
 When prompted, share your entire desktop screen as well as your webcam.
 Do not end video or close any windows or screensharing until the test is finished.

-Again, you must take the test with your @lambdastudents (Links to an external site.) email address!
-This may require you to sign out of CodeSignal if you previously created an account and sign in with your @lambdastudents (Links to an external site.) email.
+Again, you must take the test with your email address!
+This may require you to sign out of CodeSignal if you previously created an account and sign in with your email.

 What is on the test?